-During 2022, the Voi Technology Group focused on building the capacity of all managers to understand and mitigate any modern slavery and human trafficking risks.
-Our Human Rights training is available on Voi's intranet as well as Voi's e-learning platform and is mandatory for all people managers.
+During 2023, the Voi Technology Group continued to strengthen its commitment to mitigate any modern slavery and human trafficking risks by further enhancing the capacities of all managers, ensuring their adeptness in identifying and addressing any associated risks.
+Our Human Rights training is available on Voi's intranet as well as Voi's e-learning platform and is mandatory for all people managers, and employees who have not yet completed the training are reminded to do so.

 The training focuses on raising awareness and highlighting accountability regarding human rights risks, including but not limited to modern slavery and human trafficking.
+As of Q4 2023, 98% of employees had completed our Human Rights training.

-This statement was approved by Fredrik Hjelm, the Chief Executive Officer and the Board of Directors of the Voi Technology Group in November 2022.
+This statement was approved by Fredrik Hjelm, the Chief Executive Officer and the Board of Directors of the Voi Technology Group in June 2024.

-Fredrik Hjelm

-CEO and Co-Founder Voi Technology
+Fredrik HjelmCEO and Co-Founder Voi Technology